awsdocs/aws-parallelcluster-user-guide/doc_source/vpc-section.md

 use_public_ips = true
 ```

+**Important**
+By default, all AWS accounts are limited to five \(5\) Elastic IP addresses per Region\.
+For more information, see [Elastic IP Address Limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-limit) in *Amazon EC2 User Guide for Linux Instances*\.

 ## `vpc_id`<a name="vpc-id"></a>

 Specifies the ID of the Amazon VPC in which to provision the cluster\.